BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.2.16 =
 * FIXED : Bug when using a date format using "S" parameter for another screen.
+* IMPROVED :  new beta version of a calendar view.

 == Changelog ==